-As of June 30, 2023, the endowment assets were invested in marketable securities with Edward Jones.
-The investments were fully insured by the Securities Investor Protection Corporation (SIPC).
+As of June 30, 2024, the endowment assets were invested in marketable securities with Edward Jones.
+The amount of investments uninsured by the Securities Investor Protection Corporation (SIPC) as of June 30, 2024, was \$69,825.

 NOTE 6 - ENDOWMENT FUNDS (continued)